giovannipozzobon/rp2350pc_job/modules/graphics/documents/graphics.md

 ## Coordinate Mapping

-The coordinates can be mapped from anything you like ; a function defined as void xxxx(uint32_t *x,uint32_t *y) can be set using the SetMapper command (function address in x, cast as uint32_t), and all coordinates will be passed through this.
+The coordinates can be mapped from anything you like ; a function defined as void xxxx(uint32_t *x,uint32_t *y) can be set using the SetMapper command, which will use GFXDrawP as you are passing a pointer.

 ## Improvements